 Just below the Lorne, there are a few shelters on the right where rafting clients get lunch.
 Opposite these the river splits around some rocky islands - only visible in low water.
 If there is a queue of boaters in an eddy then Pushbutton is in!
 This is a great wave for practicing new moves without the nasal enema risk of a wipeout on the Garburator.
 Follow the current down to Butcher's Knife.
 This rapid gets its name from the sharp rocks on the right shore, but all difficulties can easily be avoided by running left.

 Easy flowing water then leads down to Normans, a bouncy wavetrain ending in some surgy boils.
 This is quickly followed by Coliseum, which can be the most intimidating rapid on the river in higher flows.
 Again, trails are on both banks.
 There is an observation deck overlooking the rapid on the left - a great place to hang out and watch some raft carnage!
 At the bottom of Coliseum is a rocky ledge extending about halfway across the river.
-If this has water flowing over it, it is not a happy place to be - swim right!
+If this has water flowing over it, it is not a happy place to be!